dayknightmare/fipe_app/README.md

 </p>

 This is an application case to make comparisons between cars of different brands and years in graph format in a period of 12 months (1 year) through the API of Cenário Capital LTDA.
+The application was fully developed on Flutter in version 3.0.3 being aimed at Android and MacOS.

 > ### ⚠️ Attention
 >